Family of Meghan, Duchess of Sussex: Tyler Dooley

 Tyler Scott Markle (born July 15, 1992), known professionally as Tyler Dooley, is a half-nephew of the Duchess of Sussex, the son of her half-brother Thomas and his ex-wife Tracy Dooley.
 He was born in Los Angeles, California, and co-owns a legal cannabis business with his mother.
 He created a cannabis product called "Markle Sparkle", reportedly to honor his aunt for her marriage to Prince Harry.
 In an interview with Inside Edition, he released a video of him being held by the now Duchess of Sussex as a child.

 Dooley appeared in the MTV International television show The Royal World as the only American cast member.
 The show featured cast members at a country estate where they were to be treated like royalty.
 It premiered on November 7, 2018.
 As of 2018, Dooley lives in Oregon.

 Ashleigh Hale

 Ashleigh Hale (born c.
 1985) is the half-niece of the Duchess of Sussex, the daughter of her half-sister Samantha.
 She was adopted and raised by her paternal grandparents.
 In 2007, she connected with Meghan.
 She completed a bachelor's degree at Hollins University from 2003 to 2007.
 She earned a J.D. from the Charleston School of Law in 2010 and a Master of Laws from the George Washington University Law School in 2011.
-As of 2022, she is an immigration lawyer and an associate at Fragomen in San Francisco.
+As of 2022, she is an immigration lawyer and an associate at Fragomen law firm in San Francisco.

 In 2022, Hale's relationship with the Duchess was included as part of the Harry & Meghan docuseries.